The ultimate guide to customer intelligence

 Benefits of customer intelligence

 The benefits of customer intelligence range from positive word-of-mouth marketing to improved sales efficiencies, and everything in between.
-When you use customer intelligence to create a better CX, and you build your strategy with a strong foundation in privacy and security, this leads to increased satisfaction, loyalty and retention.
+When you use CI to create a better CX, and you build your strategy with a strong foundation in privacy and security, you can realize the following benefits:

 - Loyalty and retention: Naturally, increased satisfaction also leads to increased loyalty and retention.
 The same survey results show that when a company provides a CI-informed personalized experience, 70% of Americans are more likely to choose that brand over others.
 And Ad Age — a global media brand that publishes news, analysis and data on marketing and media — recently reported that 60% of consumers are likely to become repeat buyers after a personalized experience.